DrSmithFr/wasm-engine/README.md

     run `cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" build/`

-5. Run `go run server.go` to start the server.
+5. Run `go run main.go server:start` to start the server.
 6. Open `http://localhost:8080` in your browser.

+Or run `go run main.go build:watch` to rebuild on changes.
+And start your own server on `./public`.